ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 Having maoy thingB to write unto you, I
 would not write with paper and ink ; but
 I trost to come unto you, and speak face
-to face.11 From the above
+to face.11 From the above interview the
+marriage took place the following month
 </td></tr></table>

 ---